Create delicious, homemade treats with this easy Vegan Donut Recipe with cinnamon sugar - wonderfully soft and super tasty!

 - plant milk

 - deep fryer OR a deep saucepan with a small diameter

-In order to create these delicious vegan donuts, we’re gonna start with the flaxseed.
-The flaxseeds are going to replace the egg in our recipe.
-In order to ‘activate’ the flaxseeds, we are going to combine them with a little bit of water and set them aside to soak for 10 minutes.
-During this time the flaxseed mixture will become thick and gloopy.
+The flax egg is replacing the egg in this donut recipe.
+Simply combine them with a little water (roughly 3 tablespoons of water for each tablespoon of flaxseeds) and set them aside to soak for 10 minutes.
+During this time the flaxseed mixture will become thick and gloopy, and it is then ready to use in the donut batter.

-Next, create a well in the middle of your flour mixture and add in the butter mix as well as the frothy yeast mixture. combine everything with a spatula until your dough is becoming too thick to handle.
-Carefully place the dough on a floured kitchen surface and start kneading with your hands put two minutes until smooth.
-Shape the dough into a ball and place it back into a greased bowl.
-Cover with a damp tea towel and place in a warm spot for about 1-hour to rise – until it has doubled in size.
+Transfer to a floured kitchen surface and start kneading with your hands for two minutes until smooth.
+Shape into a ball and place it into a greased bowl, then cover and place in a warm spot for about 1-hour to rise - or until it has doubled in size.

-For the classical round donut shape with a hole in the middle simply roll out the dough on a floured surface to about 1 cm thickness and use a large round cookie cutter for the outer shape.
-Cut up the donut hole with a tiny round cookie cutter or use a small lid.
+For the classical round donut shape with a hole in the middle, simply roll out the dough to about 1 cm (1/2-inch) thickness.
+Use a large round cookie cutter to cut the donut shapes, then use either a tiny round cookie cutter to create the donut hole.

 Once you've created your desired shapes, place them on lined baking trays and cover them with damp towels for another 30 minutes.

-Once done, remove your donut from the hot oil with the slotted ladle and place it on a kitchen towel to remove any excess oil.
+Once done, remove the donut and place it on a paper towel to remove any excess oil.
 Repeat until all of your donuts are done.

 For the chocolate sauce (optional)